Terry Lee Williams: Early life and education

 William was born in Artesia, New Mexico, on March 22, 1950.
 His stepfather was an agricultural migrant worker, and the family (including his mother and five other children) spent three years in Burley, Idaho, as the only Black people in Minadoka County.
 The family fled Idaho after white men in cars shot at their house and hurled incendiary devices while others stood across the street and hurled insults.
 "We were quite literally driven out of town," he recalled in a 1986 interview.
 After a brief return to New Mexico, the family settled in Salt Lake City in 1960 to continue medical treatment at the Shriners Children Hospital.
 He had been severely burned in a house fire.
 The family became active in the African Methodist Episcopal Church.

-Williams graduated from South High School and Weber State College, where he served as president of the Young Democrats.
-He received a scholarship to earn a bachelor's degree in political science with a minor in Anthropology from Weber State.
-He was awarded a full fellowship at the U of U to earn his master's degree in economics from the University of Utah.
-He was appointed as a State House Intern by Governor Scott Matheson at the Utah House of Representatives in the mid-1970s.
+Williams graduated from South High School in Salt Lake City, Utah and Weber State University, where he served as president of the Young Democrats.
+He received a scholarship to earn a bachelor's degree in political science with a minor in Anthropology from Weber State University.
+He was awarded a full fellowship to earn his master's degree in economics from the University of Utah.
+He was appointed as a State House Fellow by Governor Scott Matheson at the Utah House of Representatives in 1977.
 After graduation, Williams became a community organizer and campaign worker in Salt Lake City.
-He was the director of the Multi-Ethnic Corporation, which empowered citizens to be involved in the local government and helped low-income minority entrepreneurs launch start-up companies.he was named Director of the Salt Lake branch of the NAACP, which had a sister branch in Pocatello, Idaho.
+He was the director of the Central City Neighborhood Council, a non-profit agency that empowered citizens to be involved in the local government and helped low-income minority entrepreneurs launch start-up companies.
+He was named Director of the Salt Lake branch of the NAACP, which had a sister branch in Pocatello, Idaho.